-I stumbled upon a fantastic link on a former colleague’s timeline on Facebook over a year ago.
+I stumbled upon this link on the timeline of a former colleague on Facebook over a year ago.
 I had even scrolled past, but something got me captivated.
 It was a beautiful write up about her, featuring her as the aviator of the day.
 Interesting.
 I got instantly hooked, and then I noticed where it came from : MamaJ’s Aviation Blog.
 “The same MamaJ?”
 I screamed in excitement .
 MamaJ had always been a very striking personality.
-Warm, amazing, passionate, and contrary to expectations based on her nickname and her twenty-five year experience on the job, amazingly young and beautiful.
+Warm, charming, passionate, and contrary to expectations based on her nickname and her twenty-five year experience on the job, amazingly young and beautiful.
 And her world?
-So exciting, with all the elements of fiction and fantasy, yet it’s so real!
+So exciting, with all the elements of fiction and fantasy, yet so real!
 Surely, it pays to follow one’s pursuit early in life.
 We’re sure after this very exciting chat, you’d agree.

-Get ready to be enlightened, challenged and greaty entertained as we delve into the exciting world of MamaJ.
+Get ready to be enlightened, challenged and greaty entertained as we delve into the exciting world of Joy Ogbebo aka.
+MamaJ.

 Funmi: Let’s meet the woman behind MamaJ’s Aviation Blog.